Coat of arms of the Pomeranian Voivodeship

-The resolution regarding the coat of arms of the Pomeranian Voivodeship was taken on by the Sejmik of the Pomeranian Voivodship in Gdańsk.

-On a yellow background, the image of a black Griffin of Pomeranian-Wendish origin, with raised wings and a red tongue out of the mouth.

-The first example of the coat of arms is a 16th-century image of the griffin, which is in the presbytery of the Oliwa Cathedral.
+The coat of arms of the Pomeranian Voivodship is a griffin in black with raised wings, and red tongue on a yellow field.
+This heraldry dates back to the 16th century in a presbytery of the Oliwa Cathedral.
+The coat of arms was officially adopted in 2002.

+This heraldric Griffin is of Pomeranian-Wendish origin.

 The image of the black griffin looking towards the right, on a yellow background, is also known for being the coat of arms of Kashubians.

 Therefore, these two coats of arms are often identified; according to some sources, as being one and an identical coat of arms.

 The creator of the coat of arms is Wawrzyniec Samp.

 Polish-Lithuanian Commonwealth

 Between the years of 1454 and 1795, the coat of arms of the Pomeranian Voivodship was represented by a red griffin on a white background.

 Second Polish Republic

 The coat of arms did alter substantially, "the coat of arms still included a red griffin looking to the left on a white background.
 The front legs were positioned as if they were to run, wings as if they were preparing to flight, the tongue was hanging out, and a crown on the head".
 There was a certain amount of controversy regarding the griffin being the coat of arms, as the former Chełmińskie Voivodeship had now been incorporated within the Pomeranian Voivodeship, whose coat of arms was a sworded eagle.